voltrb/volt/Readme.md

 When the params are changed, the url will be set to the path for the route that's params hash matches.

-**Note: at the moment nested params do not work, but they are a planned feature**

 Route path's can also contain variables similar to bindings.

 ```ruby